Lintel Panel From Andhra Pradesh - 19th Century

 Looking for something similar? – Get in touch and we'll help you find the perfect piece.

-- Origin: Gujarat, India
+- Origin: Andhra Pradesh, South India

 - Date: 19th Century

-- Materials: Hand-carved teak
+- Materials: Hand carved teak

 - Condition: Weathered surface consistent with age and architectural use